-- (A) If a local agency that is a district, excepting those whose primary mission or purpose is to supply the public with a transportation system, disposes of surplus land where local zoning permits development of 10 or more residential units or is rezoned within five years of the disposal to permit the development of 10 or more residential units, and 10 or more residential units are developed on the property, not less than 15 percent of the total number of residential units developed on the parcel shall be sold or rentedas affordable housing as defined by Section 102(a) of these Guidelines, and the additional requirements contained in Section 202(c)(1)(B)(i-ii) Section 202(b)(1)(A)(i)-(ii) of these Guidelines shall apply. - (B) A local agency that is a district shall provide a draft copy of any restrictions to be recorded against the surplus land to HCD on the form prescribed by HCD in Appendix B of these Guidelines.

-(C) This subsection shall not apply to projects as defined in Health and Safety Code section 32121(j).

-(c) Disposition of contiguous land.

-- (1) If a local agency seeks to simultaneously dispose of multiple contiguous parcels of surplus land such that it would reduce the capacity of individual parcels to support at least ten housing units, the applicable affordability covenant must be applied such that the amount of affordable housing required is based on the aggregate capacity of the contiguous parcels. - (2) If the surplus land consists of multiple contiguous parcels or is one parcel that will be subdivided into multiple contiguous parcels, the land can be treated as one parcel by a master developer for the purpose of applying the applicable affordability covenant. - (d) Payment Period for Surplus Land Disposed of in Contract of Sale or Sale by Trust Deed. - (1) If surplus land is disposed of for housing for persons and families of low and moderate income, the payment period shall not exceed the term that the land is required to be used for low- or moderate-income housing. - (2) If surplus land is disposed of for park or recreation purposes, for open-space purposes, or for school purposes, the local agency may provide for a paymentperiod of up to 20 years.
+- (A) If a local agency that is a district, excepting those whose primary mission or purpose is to supply the public with a transportation system, disposes of surplus land where local zoning permits development of 10 or more residential units or is rezoned within five years of the disposal to permit the development of 10 or more residential units, and 10 or more residential units are developed on the property, not less than 15 percent of the total number of residential units developed on the parcel shall be sold or rentedas affordable housing as defined by Section 102(a) of these Guidelines, and the additional requirements contained in Section 202(c)(1)(A)(i)-(ii) of these Guidelines shall apply. - (B) A local agency that is a district shall provide a draft copy of any restrictions to be recorded against the surplus land to HCD on the form prescribed by HCD in Appendix B of these Guidelines. - (C) This subsection shall not apply to projects as defined in Health and Safety Code section 32121(j). - (c) Disposition of contiguous land. - (1) If a local agency seeks to simultaneously dispose of multiple contiguous parcels of surplus land to the same receiving entity, or any entity working in concert with another receiving entity, such that it would reduce the capacity of individual parcels to support at least ten housing units, the applicable affordability covenant must be applied such that the amount of affordable housing required is based on the aggregate capacity of the contiguous parcels. - (2) If the surplus land consists of multiple contiguous parcels or is one parcel that will be subdivided into multiple contiguous parcels, the land can be treated as one parcel by a master developer for the purpose of applying the applicable affordability covenant. - (d) Payment Period for Surplus Land Disposed of in Contract of Sale or Sale by Trust Deed. - (1) If surplus land is disposed of for housing for persons and families of low and moderate income, the payment period shall not exceed the term that the land is required to be used for low- or moderate-income housing. - (2) If surplus land is disposed of for park or recreation purposes, for open-space purposes, or for school purposes, the local agency may provide for a payment period of up to 20 years.

 Note: Authority cited: Government Code section 54230, subdivision (c)(2), section 54230.5, subdivision (b)(2)(D).
-Reference cited: Government Code section 54221, section 54222, section 54222, section 54222, section 54223, section 54225, section 54226, section 54227, section 54233; Health and Safety Code section 32121.
+Reference cited: Government Code section 54221, section 54222, section 54222, subdivision (f), section 54222.5, section 54223, section 54225, section 54226, section 54227, section 54233; Health and Safety Code section 32121.